-Inspired by this result, we examine the trade-off between a balanced multilingual training set and an English-only one.
-We find that replacing just 40 English training examples with multilingual examples significantly improves the instruction-following abilities in those languages.
-Surprisingly, this small amount of language-diverse examples also improves performance for languages that are not represented in the instruction tuning set at all.
+Inspired by this result, we turn to ask how much multilingual data is required to improve multilingual instruction-following, while preserving English performance.
+We find that replacing even just 40 English training examples with multilingual examples, significantly improves instruction-following in those languages.
+Surprisingly, this small amount of language-diverse examples also improves performance for languages that are only seen during pre-training and are not represented in the instruction tuning set at all.

-We then turn to explore the effect of the number of different languages in the instruction tuning set.
-We find that having a few languages enable better instruction-following generalization for languages unseen during tuning, comparing to monolingual instruction tuning sets with the same number of examples.
-Finally, we test two natural potential factors that might influence the degree of cross-lingual transfer, language similarity and the amount of language-specific pretraining data, but find no significant correlations.
+The next question we tackle is whether increasing the number of languages in the tuning set can enhance generalization to new languages from the pre-training corpus.
+We find that tuning using a few languages enables better performance for languages unseen during tuning, compared to monolingual tuning with the same number of examples.

+Finally, we test two potential factors that might influence the degree of cross-lingual transfer: language similarity and the amount of language-specific pre-training data, but find no significant correlations.
 Overall, our results provide recipes for multilingual instruction tuning that improves cross-lingual generalization, while preserving performance on English, under a fixed budget.
-In particular, we find that capable multilingual instruction-following models can be tuned even with a minimal amount of multilingual training data.
+In particular, we find that capable multilingual instruction-following models can be tuned even with a minimal amount of multilingual data.